Warnings: aftermath of child birth, heavy trauma symptoms of derealization/depersonalization and post-partum depression.

 “Stop talking,” Wei Wuxian snapped at him.

-Fear seized him once again when the heel of his boot touched a root, when he realized that a tree stood behind him and cut away his only safe route.
+Fear seized him once again when the heel of his boot touched a root, and he realized that a tree stood behind him and cut away his only safe route.

 “I will not,” Jin Zixuan replied.
 Already he had crossed through that added distance to stand once more before him.
 “Please, listen to me.”